alexfare/GageCalibrationTracker/README.md

 # GageCalibrationTracker
+*GageCalibrationTracker has an updated version!
+Check out [Version 5](https://github.com/alexfare/GageTracker), now called GageTracker.
+This is a complete standalone rewrite.
+It no longer runs through Excel and only requires an Access database.
+GageCalibrationTracker will still receive updates, mostly related to performance fixes, bugs, etc.

 Introducing Gage Calibration Tracker, a simple yet sophisticated gage calibration management software solution designed to simplify the task of maintaining tool calibration records.
 This user-friendly software is seamlessly integrated with Microsoft Excel, offering a highly efficient and free-running experience.

 Default Username: "Admin"<br>